-- 1. Click the cursor on the line of source code at which you want to set the Skip Point. - 2.
-Click Debug > Set Eventpoint > Set Skip Point.
+- 1. Click the cursor on the line of source code at which you want to set the Skip Point. - Right-click and select Set Eventpoint > Set Skip Point from the context menu, or select Debug > Set Eventpoint > Set Skip Point.